openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 ## Background

 OpenShift Logging is a multi-purpose product composed of two operators CLO (managing collection/normalization/forwarding) and LO (managing Loki-based storage, rules and alerts).
-Over time the two following usage themes emerged:
+Over time two main usage themes emerged:

-1. **Collection and Forwarding only**: This theme emerges in customer environments where storage and visualization are outsourced to third-party solutions (e.g. AWS Cloudwatch, Apache Kafka, Splunk).
-The requirements emphasize the need to export logs from a cluster **only** and focus on the efficiency aspects of that task (e.g. tuning, filtering, pruning, etc.).
+1. **Collection and Forwarding only**: This theme can be found in customer environments where storage and visualization are outsourced to third-party solutions (e.g. AWS Cloudwatch, Apache Kafka, Splunk).
+The emphasis is on **just** exporting logs from a cluster.
+The main focus lays on the efficiency aspects (e.g. tuning, filtering, pruning, etc.).
-2. **All-In-One stack**: This theme has been at the product's core since inception.
-It manifests in a single custom resource namely `ClusterLogging` to manage the installation of all components (collection/normalization/forwarding, storage and visualization).
-However, migrating to Loki-based storage as well as an OpenShift Console based visualization enabled more configuration flexibility but at the expense of installation/upgrade user experience, i.e.:
+2. **All-In-One stack**: This is the product core theme since inception.
+It is expressed as a single custom resource namely `ClusterLogging` to manage the installation of all components (collection/normalization/forwarding, storage and visualization) which is deprecated and will be removed in 6.0.
+In addition, the migration from Elasticsearch to Loki storage and from Kibana to OpenShift Console based visualization enabled more flexibel configuration but at the expense of installation/upgrade user experience, i.e.:
     1. The `ClusterLogging` resource does not directly manage the Loki-based storage installation (as previously with `Elasticsearch`).
 Nowadays it is an installation prerequisite, by the user, to create a `LokiStack` resource.
     2. The OpenShift Console visualization plugin namely [logging-view-plugin](logging-view-plugin) is not installed/upgraded by any resource.
 The user can **only** opt-in to use it when installing CLO.